-6.9 Testing times
+6.9 Testing Times

-The average running time of our method for an image of size 500x335 pixels, is 13 seconds.
+The average running time of our method for an image of size 500×335 pixels is 13 seconds, using our GPU implementation on a GTX 980.
 The individual steps are: initial segmentation, merge superpixels, compute features, precompute distance matrices, compute test kernel, predict region confidences, MRF optimization, which take: 1, 2, 6, 2, 0.25, 0.25, and 1 seconds, respectively.